I spoke with Elaine Manfredi at Wakefield Cooperative Bank. She reviewed the new regulations that went into effect on January 10, 2014.

 Also, 40-year mortgages are now a thing of the past.

-If you were pre-approved prior to January 10, 2014 and has not applied for a mortgage yet, you may not qualify now.
+If you were pre-approved prior to January 10, 2014 and have not applied for a mortgage yet, you may not qualify now.
 Speak with your lender to ensure that you are still qualified under the new rules.

 Thank you to Elaine Manfredi.